Kutopus/amazon-releases/README.md

 # amazon-releases
-It works by picking up computer and accessories releases on Amazon.
+It works by picking up computer and accessories releases on Amazon and putting the first 10 releases into a csv comma separated values.
 # to work
-You have to specify chromedriver path, your amazon email and your amazon password.
+You have to specify chromedriver path, csv file path, your amazon email and your amazon password.